Creation of young colonies (nuclei)

 8. Natural swarm

-The swarming instinct of strong colonies may not always be counteracted, but it can be used advantageously for the natural multiplication of healthy colonies.
-Strong colonies ready to swarm usually produce queens of excellent quality, because they are produced naturally thanks to the abundance of the spring nectar flow.
+The swarming impulse of strong colonies need not be countered; it can be used advantageously for the natural multiplication of healthy colonies.
+Strong colonies ready to swarm usually produce queens of excellent quality, because they are born naturally thanks to the abundance of the spring honey flow.

 Work procedure: